 Step 2.
 Gets the correct tools and resources

-Sometimes small things like an unwashed lettuce or mismatched Tupperware lid can be the difference between eating healthy and getting a burger.
+Sometimes small things like unwashed lettuce or mismatched Tupperware lid can be the difference between eating healthy and getting a burger.
 The right tools can make whatever you’re looking to do more bearable.
 Looking to start running?
 Get the correct equipment – it won’t only make you feel better, the act of purchasing it will also drive you to do it!

 A quick start guide to stating tiny habits